Nottinghamshire Police sergeant sacked for lewd act on coach

 He was found guilty of gross misconduct at a disciplinary hearing, following an internal investigation.

-He appealed against the dismissal, but the original decision was upheld after an appeal review.'Not tolerated'
+He appealed against the dismissal, but the original decision was upheld after an appeal review.

 Deputy Chief Constable Sue Fish, said: "We expect high standards from everyone working for Nottinghamshire Police, both on and off duty.